Nankairyū Tarō

 Nankairyū Tarō (born 22 February 1965 as Kilifi Sapa) is a former sumo wrestler from Samoa.
 His highest rank was maegashira 2.
 He was the third foreign-born wrestler to reach the top makuuchi division after Takamiyama and Konishiki.
 However he quit sumo suddenly in September 1988 after an argument with the head coach of Takasago stable about his persistent drinking problem.
-He subsequently had a brief spell as a professional wrestler with New Japan.
+He was also a trainee for New Japan Pro Wrestling.